freeCodeCamp/guide/src/pages/nodejs/file-system/index.md

 The ```fs.writeFile()``` method takes three arguments - filename, content and a call back function.

 Node.js code to write content into file.

-*Note* : If file does not exist then the ```fs.writeFile()``` method creates a file and writes the content into it.
-On the contrary if the file exists then it overwrites the content in the file.

 ```javascript
 var fs = require('fs');